 Do I have to be registered for class before applying for financial aid?

-What information do I need in order to fill out the financial aid application?
+What school code do I use to fill out the FAFSA application?

 Do I have to be registered for selective service in order to receive financial aid?
 (Male students only)